hosford42/Chatty/README.md

 Chatty is a Python 3 package designed to map any chat platform to the same standardized interface.
-The goal is to allow a chat bot to be remapped from one platform or protocol to another, or even to multiple platforms at the same time, with nothing more than a change to a configuration file.
+The goal is to allow a chat bot to be remapped from one platform to another, or even to multiple platforms at the same time, with nothing more than a minor change in configuration.

-## Current Development Status

-Chatty is brand new, and has currently only been tested for basic message delivery using email (imap & smtp, but not pop3 yet), xmpp, and Slack.
-See the [TODO list] for a list of other platforms that will (hopefully) eventually be supported.
+Chatty is organized around 3 core abstractions:

+* **Signals**: A signal is any single indivisible element of communication, such as a message or a notification, which may or may not contain content or data of some sort.
+Signals always come with certain attached *metadata* which indicates where the signal originated, who it was sent to, when it was sent, etc.
+* **Bots**: A bot is an endpoint where inbound signals are handled, and outbound signals are generated.
+* **Sessions**: A session is an open channel over which signals can be sent and/or received by a bot.

 ## Usage